jjoslin07/JavaScript-Game-Development-Course-for-Beginners/Project1/README.md

 # Sprite Animations

 ## Description
 This is the first project from the freeCodeCamp youtube video JavaScript Game Development Course for Beginners.
-Check it out [here]()